readyplayerme/rpm-unity-sdk-netcode-support/README.md

 ![image](https://github.com/readyplayerme/rpm-unity-netcode-example/assets/1121080/b29dcb1d-5240-4249-b296-1abd6ee96caa)

-This repository contains a Unity project that uses [Netcode](https://unity.com/products/netcode) and Ready [Player Me Unity SDK](https://github.com/readyplayerme/rpm-unity-sdk-core) inside to demonstrate working example of a multiplayer.
-This project can be used as a reference for anybody wanting to use Ready Player Me Unity sdk to create a multiplayer using unity Netcode.
+This repository contains a Unity project that uses [Netcode](https://unity.com/products/netcode) and [Ready Player Me Unity SDK](https://github.com/readyplayerme/rpm-unity-sdk-core) to demonstrate working example of a multiplayer.
+It can be used as a reference for anyone wanting to use Ready Player Me Unity SDK to create a multiplayer using Unity Netcode.
-It showcases a rudimentary PvP Fighting game(eg, Street Fighter, Tekken).
+It showcases a rudimentary PvP fighting game (e.g., Street Fighter, Tekken)

 > Note: This repo doesn't contain a completed game but rather a working example of a very basic multiplayer fighting game.